pat-earl/faculty-page/src/blog/20130929-git-quickstart.md

 You don't have to abandon your favorite cloud storage (like Dropbox, Box, Google Drive, etc.) to use `git`.
 If you use cloud storage to synchronize files on your computer, you can simply run `git` inside your "cloud folder".
+(Look [[20160406-dropbox-git.md|here]] for instructions on making `git` and `dropbox` work well together.)
-Only caveat: If you run `git` inside your cloud folder, be sure you only use that folder to synchronize between your own personal computers -- don't ever share this folder with a co-author otherwise there will be trouble.
+Main caveat: If you run `git` inside your cloud folder, be sure you only use that folder to synchronize between your own personal computers -- don't ever share this folder with a co-author otherwise there will be trouble.

 ## Core Concepts